grafana/loki/production/README.md

 - [Building from source](#build-and-run-from-source)
 - [Using our Ksonnet config to run a fully-blown production setup](ksonnet/)

-## Free Hosted Demo
+## Get a Free Hosted Demo of Grafana Cloud: Logs

-Grafana is running a free, hosted demo cluster of Loki; instructions for getting access can be found at [grafana.com](https://grafana.com/loki).
+Grafana is running a free, hosted demo cluster of Loki; instructions for getting access can be found at [grafana.com/loki](https://grafana.com/loki).

+In addition, the demo also includes an allotment of complimentary metrics (Prometheus or Graphite) to help illustrate the experience of easily switching between logs and metrics.

 ## Run Locally Using Docker